• Training structure

 7. Hypothesis testing

-a) Testing problem: hypotheses, errors, losses, associated risks, level and power.
+a) Test problem: assumptions, errors, losses, associated risks, level, and power.
 Test function.
 Pure test vs. mixed test.

-b) No optimal test.
+b) Absence of optimal test.
 Unbiased test.
 Convergent test.

 c) Neyman's principle.

-e) One-sided hypothesis tests: monotonic likelihood ratio family & UPP tests.
+e) One-tailed hypothesis tests: monotonic likelihood ratio family & UPP tests.

-f) Two-sided hypothesis tests: exponential family & UPPSB tests.
+f) Two-tailed hypothesis tests: exponential family & UPPSB tests.

-g) Relationship between test acceptance regions and confidence regions.
+g) Link between test acceptance regions and confidence regions.

-h) Asymptotic tests: Wald test, Rao score test, maximum likelihood ratio test.
+h) Asymptotic tests: Wald test, Rao score test, likelihood ratio test.

 9. Suitability tests

-a) Chi2 test & application to the test of independence.
+a) Chi-square test & application to the independence test.

 b) Kolmogorov-Smirnov test.